Electrical & Electronics — Philippines

 Certification Introduction

-The Philippines implements a mandatory market access certification system for electrical and electronic products, managed by the Bureau of Philippine Standards (BPS) under the Department of Trade and Industry.
-It has two main certification paths: PS certification for manufacturers, applicable to products long-term sold in the Philippine market; ICC certification for importers, applicable to one-time or small-volume temporary imports, only valid for the current customs declaration batch.
+The Philippines implements a mandatory market access certification system for electronic and electrical products, managed by the Bureau of Philippine Standards (BPS) under the Department of Trade and Industry.
+The system is mainly divided into two certification paths: PS certification targets manufacturers and applies to products that are sold in the Philippine market for a long term; ICC certification targets importers, applies to single or small-volume temporary imports, and is only valid for the current customs declaration batch.
 In 2026, the Philippines added power banks and portable power packs to the mandatory certification scope.
-All electrical and electronic products in the mandatory catalog must obtain corresponding certification before customs clearance and market launch.
+All electronic and electrical products in the mandatory catalog must obtain the corresponding certification before customs clearance and market launch.

 Laws and Regulations

-The core regulatory framework is issued by the Philippine Department of Trade and Industry (DTI).
-The latest WTO/TBT notification is G/TBT/N/PHL/357, which adds mandatory certification requirements for power bank products.
-The official certification system includes the PS Safety Certification Licensing Program and the Importer Commodity Clearance (ICC) Certification Program, all implemented and supervised by BPS.
-BPS updates the mandatory product catalog irregularly, and specific product scope shall be confirmed on BPS official website.
+The core regulatory framework is issued by the Philippine Department of Trade and Industry (DTI), the latest WTO/TBT related notification is G/TBT/N/PHL/357, which adds mandatory certification requirements for power bank products; the official certification system is divided into the PS Safety Certification Licensing Program and the Imports Customs Clearance (ICC) Certification Program, all of which are implemented and supervised by BPS.
+BPS updates the mandatory certification product catalog irregularly, and the specific product scope needs to be checked and confirmed on BPS's official website.

 Technical Requirements